dustinmhorvath/DebianCentosDomainJoin/README.md

 1. Set the timezone.
 Check in /usr/share/zoneinfo/ if you don't know the format.
 2. Set a sudoers group.
 Or don't, and leave it blank.
 I'm a readme, not the police.
 3. Mark whether or not you want Ansible installed.
 It's pretty cool, so I recommend it if you don't have some other management system in place.
+4. Option to restrict which users can SSH into member machines by group.

 #### Why use this script?